yohannes/yohannes/README.md

-Hello!
-I am currently a Technical Writer at [Traveloka](https://traveloka.com).
-My responsibilities are in planning, executing, & delivering new initiatives to standardize various engineering processes through documentation efforts in order to provide clarity as well as understanding for engineers, analysts, scientists, in addition to business stakeholders.
+I am currently a technical writer at [Traveloka](https://traveloka.com).
+My responsibilities are in planning, executing, and delivering technical documentation-related initiatives to standardize cross-cutting technical processes in order to provide clarity, availability, & discoverability for engineers and business stakeholders across the organization.
+The deliverables of my role to date can be referred to in the Experience section below.

 Previously, I was a project coordinator at [Mirai Technologies](https://mirai.co.id/).
 We were a software house that focused on mobile application development catered towards startups.
 I managed four teams: iOS, Android, Hybrid, & Backend (plus an UI/UX designer).